hnnhcmmngs/rock-paper-scissors/README.md

 message is displayed that tells the player if they won or lost and there is the option to reset the webpage and play a new game.

+A live preview of the website can be accessed at: https://hnnhcmmngs.github.io/rock-paper-scissors/

 [Images by Clker-Free-Vector-Images via Pixabay](https://pixabay.com/users/clker-free-vector-images-3736/)